aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/data.rst

 Label
    The label by which the group has been named
 Type string
-   This tells us the what "sub-class" of group this is.
+   This tells us what "sub-class" of group this is.
-   Type strings can be used to class certain types of data, for example here we have general groups (core), groups containing pseudopotentials (core.upf), and an auto-generated group containing the nodes we imported from the archive (core.import).
+   Type strings can be used to class certain types of data, for example here we have general groups (``core``), groups containing pseudopotentials (``core.upf``), and an auto-generated group containing the nodes we imported from the archive (``core.import``).
    For advanced use, you can create your own group subclass plugins, with specialised methods.
 User
    The email of the user that created this group.